ehogberg/noaa/ROADMAP.md

 - define and write integration tests

-### 5:  Build a NOAA production environment.
-- create a production node
-- Create secrets for production node
-- connect to production db
-- Create noaa table in production
-- define a production test
-- review production test

 ### BACKLOG
 - Add a rolling window to the identify-leads-needing-noaas query so we don't do needless retrievals.
-- Move Migratus operations into a setting that honors environment configs.
 - Store delivery status as part of NOAA during delivery pass